 This practice became common for the settlers as they took some dedicated time to praise God for all that He had provided for them.
 Abraham Lincoln was the first to mark an official holiday for Thanksgiving in 1863.
 Took quite a while for Americans to make Thanksgiving official.
 President Lincoln asked God to, “commend to his tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife” and to “heal the wounds of the nation.”

 All this to say, Thanksgiving has always been a God-focused celebration.
-It’s so easy in our world to let the food, family and favorite football team take center stage but my prayer is that this Thanksgiving has a different meaning for you.
+It’s so easy in our world to let the food, family, and favorite football team take center stage but my prayer is that this Thanksgiving has a different meaning for you.
+What has Thanksgiving typically meant to you?

 Making Thanksgiving Jesus-Focused